VISIT OUR ART STORE ▶

 Why These Marks Happen

-Sometimes, my hand touches wet paint.
-Or maybe my brush drips.
-Before I notice, there’s an unwanted mark on my paper.
+Sometimes a hand brushes against wet paint.
+Other times, the brush may drip.
+Before the artist notices, an unwanted mark appears on the paper.
 It’s annoying—but fixable!

-If you notice it immediately and it’s still wet, the napkin trick works.
-But what if it’s already dry?
+If the mark is noticed immediately and is still wet, the napkin trick works well.
+But what if the spot has already dried?

 Unwanted mark

-Here’s my go-to method when I discover a dry paint splotch:
+Here’s a reliable method for dealing with a dry paint splotch:

 1. Add Clean Water to the Area

-• First, I rinse my brush in dirty water to remove paint.
+• First, the brush is rinsed in dirty water to remove leftover paint.

-• Then, I dip it into clean water.
+• Then, it is dipped into clean water.

 Rinse the brush and dip into water